Cheesy Chicken, Broccoli, and Rice Casserole

 Add the mushrooms and onion then cook, stirring occasionally, for 5-6 minutes, or until the onions are softened and the mushrooms are golden.

-Add the flour once the butter has melted and whisk together constantly for 1-2 minutes, until starting to turn golden and smell nutty.
+Add the flour once the butter has melted and whisk together constantly for 1-2 minutes, until starting to turn golden and smells nutty.

 Slowly add the milk in a steady stream while continually whisking.
 Allow the sauce to come to a simmer and thicken a bit for a few minutes.